 On my latest visit home to Bangkok, the tables have turned.
 I am now the one initiating "Talad" visits with mom.
 This time, I was the one waking up earlier and knocking on her door, telling her it’s time to go.

 Mom took me to Talad Suan Luang, her most frequented market.
 Like other food markets around the world, the vendors at Talad Suan Luang are very friendly.
-But, what I love about this market, or perhaps Thai food markets in general, is that everyone knows everyone and their mother, literally.
+But, what I love about this market, or perhaps Thai food markets in general, is that everyone knows everyone and their mothers, literally.
 It appears that "talad" is the place where the community comes to trade not only food, but also stories.

 As I walked around, I often heard things like: